Dakar: Foundation and European Trade

+Lebou Republic

+By the 1780s, Dakar was one of the largest towns in Cayor.
+In 1795, the marabouts of Cayor revolted against the Damel, inspired by the Futanke revolution in Futa Toro.
+The Lebou community joined the uprising under the leadership of the Diop, a Muslim clerical family originally from Coki.
+After some initial victories, the Muslim armies were defeated at Loofe, and the Lebou fell back on the Cap Vert.
+They built a series of defensive walls out of laterite blocks, the longest of which stretched across the entire peninsula from Yoff to Hann, and successfully repulsed the Damel's army.
+With this victory, Jaal Joop declared a new, independent, theocratic state, subsequently called the "Lebou Republic" by the French, with the capital at Ndakaaru.
+The Serigne of Ndakaaru is still recognized as the traditional political authority of the Lebou by the Senegalese State today.

 The slave trade was abolished by France in February 1794.
 However, Napoleon Bonaparte reinstated the slave trade in May 1802.
 The slave trade continued at Gorée until 1848, when it was finally abolished throughout all French territories.
 To replace trade in slaves, the French promoted peanut cultivation on the mainland.
 As the peanut trade boomed, tiny Gorée Island, whose population had grown to 6,000 residents, proved ineffectual as a port.
 Traders from Gorée decided to move to the mainland, and a "factory" with warehouses was established in Rufisque in 1840.
+In 1857, the French established a military post at Ndakaaru (which they called "Dakar") and annexed the Lebou Republic, though its institutions continued to function nominally.